The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 I am married to Helen and we have four adult children.
 My wife and I are members of Herne Bay Baptist Church where we contribute to the worship by playing guitar (me) and recorder (Helen).
 All of my children and I have variously dabbled with rock climbing.

 I am a hobby juggler, low-intensity quizzer and have done some research on my family history.
 I have a particular interest in gathering information on 92 Squadron RAF in which my father was a member of the ground crew.
 I used to play chess seriously, captaining Herne Bay Chess Club in the 1995 and 1996 seasons before stopping to concentrate on writing my first programming text book.
-Still keeping one foot on the chess board, I wrote and have been developing for nearly 20 years the open source pgn-extract program for manipulating chess games written in the Portable Game Notation (PGN).
+Still keeping one finger on the chess board, I have been developing for 20 years the widely-used open source pgn-extract program for manipulating chess games written in the Portable Game Notation (PGN).